Tony-sama/pylfit/README.md

 ```

 LUST algorithm learned non-determistic systems in the form of a set of deterministic logic programs.
-See examples/example_lust.py for the details of how to deal with its output.
+- See examples/example_lust.py for more details.

 #### GULA